 Print Code: BR45 | Original Artwork: SOLD, Watercolor Pencil and Colored Pencil on Matboard | Contact for Prints

-As believers, God’s presence is our dwelling place.
+God’s presence is our dwelling place and home as believers.
 False teaching, false doctrine and false teachers all have this one thing in common: They lead us away from God’s presence.
 As we rely on the Word of God quickened to us by the Holy Spirit, he will always guide us into the truth that leads us into God’s presence.
 “Your word is a lamp to my feet and a light for my path” (Psalm 119:105).

 “Send forth your light and your truth, let them guide me; let them bring me to your holy mountain, to the place where you dwell.
 Then will I go to the altar of God, to God, my joy and my delight.”
 (Psalm 43:3-4)